mobileink/lab.compss/sensors/README.md

 '10 Proceedings of the Eleventh Workshop on Mobile Computing Systems & Applications 2010 Pages 60-65

+(A web search will find available copies of most of these papers.)

 ## Applications

 ### [Emotion Sense](http://www.emotionsense.org/)